 3 Offer what they like

-Take the pressure off, veggies should be offered at every meal, but forcing kids to try them and pressuring them to eat is typically not a good strategy fot tackling picky eating long term.
+Take the pressure off, vegetables should be offered at every meal, but forcing kids to try them and pressuring them to eat is typically not a good strategy for tackling picky eating long term.

 - Peas straight from the pod